Guidance

 11. Fire prevention

+Fire prevention data is collected as part of the operational statistics aggregrate-level data collection.
 FRSs have been conducting fire prevention work for a number of years and in a number of different areas.
 This work became a statutory duty for FRSs in 2004 with the introduction of the Fire and Rescue Services Act.
-Typical prevention activities include: Home Fire Safety Checks (HFSCs), Safe and Well visits, arson prevention, promotional work with young people and other vulnerable groups as well as other campaigns and initiatives.
-However, because of difficulties in defining some of this work (due to prevention activity taking on a wide range of forms and recording being inconsistent) and in order to minimise burdens on FRSs we have, from financial year 2018 to 2019, only collected information on HFSCs and Safe and Well visits (SWVs) - we no longer collect information on campaigns and initiatives.
-The information collected in previous years on campaigns and initiatives can be found in the Table FIRE1203.
+Typical prevention activities include: Home Fire Safety Visits (HFSVs) and arson prevention, promotional work with young people and other vulnerable groups as well as other campaigns and initiatives.
+However, because of difficulties in defining some of this work (due to prevention activity taking on a wide range of forms and recording being inconsistent) and in order to minimise burdens on FRSs we have, from year ending March 2019, only collected information on HFSVs - we no longer collect information on campaigns and initiatives.
+The information collected in previous years on campaigns and initiatives can be found in FIRE1203.

 11.1 Fire prevention campaigns and initiatives